arabesso/MyTV/README.md

 Available commands:

+Print all the available commands:

+    help

-help													Prints the available commands. print													Prints basic information about the shows stored
+Prints basic information about the shows stored

+    print

+Prints detailed information about each show and episode stored.

+    print -a

+Adds a show and all its episodes to the database

+    addshow <showname>

+Removes a show and all its episodes from the database

+    removeshow <showname>

-	-a													Prints detailed information about each show and episode stored. addshow <showname>						Searchs showname and adds it (along with its episodes) to the database. removeshow <showname>					Removes showname and all its episodes from the database update												Updates the database.
-Pulls new episodes, removes episodes you've set as watched. watched
+Updates the database.
+Pulls new episodes and removes episodes you've set as watched.

+    update

-	-s <showname>								Sets all the episodes for showname as watched.
+Sets all the episodes for a show as watched.

+    watched -s <showname>

-	-e <season> <episode> <showname>	Sets as watched the specified episode, -e <season> <episode1>-<episode2> <showname>	Sets as watched all the episodes in the given interval nexteps												Prints the next non-watched episodes of each show ordered by airing date. import
+Sets as watched the specified episode

+    watched -e <season> <episode> <showname>

+Sets as watched all the episodes from interval [episode1, episode2]

+    watched -e <season> <episode1>-<episode2> <showname>

+Prints the next non-watched episodes of each show ordered by airing date.

+    nexteps

-	<filename>									Imports the shows from a given file.
+Imports the shows from a given file.
 One show name per line.

+    import <filename>

-	-e <user> <pass>						Imports all the non-ignored shows in your MyEpisodes account. download <season> <episode> <showname>	Opens deluge with a magnet link for the specified show. exit													Exits the program
+Imports all the non-ignored shows in your MyEpisodes account.

+    import -e <user> <pass>

+Opens deluge with a magnet link for the specified show.

+    download <season> <episode> <showname>

+Exits the program

+    exit

 ## Important files
-MyTV.rb: Main program.
-MyTV.db: This is the database where shows are stored.
+mytv.db: This is the database where shows are stored.

-README.md: This file
+README.md: This file.

-test.log: MyTV's log
+test.log: MyTV's log.

 ## Log